tsusanto/gt/_posts/2025-01-26-braised-pork-tamarind.md

 Mesh the tamarind pulp with your hands to get the tamarind flesh off the seeds.
 Strain the tamarind liquid into a small bowl and set it aside.

 Boil the pork shoulder for about 5 minutes.
+This step is to reduce the porkyness smell.
 Rinse the pork and cut into bite sized pieces.

 In a saucepan, add some oil on medium heat.
 Pan fry the pork pieces until evenly brown.